 Churches that decide to continue using their current cribs are encouraged to install an immobilizer on each crib and check the crib frequently to make sure that all hardware is secured tightly and there are no loose, missing, or broken parts.

 The Consumer Product Safety Commission has recalled more than 11 million cribs since 2007.
-Visit the CPSC’s website to see a list of recalled cribs and determine if any used by your church have been recalled.
+Visit the CPSC’s website to search for recalled cribs and determine if any used by your church have been recalled.